miigo-dev/arduino-library-management/README.md

 - **Scalability:** Scale the system for libraries of varying sizes.

 **Overview of Current Technology:**
-The Arduino-ILMS leverages Arduino microcontrollers and related technologies to automate core library operations.
+The Arduino Integrated Library Management System leverages Arduino microcontrollers and related technologies to automate core library operations.
 Current implementations include sensors for accurate book tracking, QR code systems for book accumulation, and integration with desktop or online platforms.

 **Scope and Limitations:**
 *Scope:*